pen-lang/pen/doc/docs/the-zen.md

 # The Zen

-- Beautiful is better than ugly.
+- Simple is better than complex.
 - Explicit is better than implicit.
-- Simple is better than complex.
 - One way to do one thing
 - Single solution for multiple problems
 - Steady value over volatile value